 In July 2013, whilst playing live in Toronto with OMD, I came face to face with my own mortality….. again.
 I’ll never forget that show, the hottest gig I’ve ever played and one of the best crowds I’ve seen.
 It was 45-50 degrees on a stage with no air movement.

 I put everything I had into the performance but unfortunately my heart couldn’t handle it and it stopped just before the end of the show.
 It stopped for about 3 minutes.
 I don’t remember much.
 However what the ambulance driver said to my great mate Martin Cooper I’ll never forget.

 After the Toronto Fire Dept paramedics gave me CPR and hit me with their defibrillator and amazingly restarted my heart and brought me back to life, Martin was sat in the ambulance and the driver turned to him and said … “The stars where aligned for him tonight”.
 I’ll never forget that.
 I know how lucky I am to be writing this.
 It changed anything.
 Life is a lot more straightforward now, it’s easier.
 It’s Simple.

 I decided to put my OMD drumsticks to one side after conking out in Toronto.
-Maybe one day I’ll knock a few drums for OMD live again.
+Maybe one day I’ll knock a few drums for OMD again.
 Who knows.
 I know I miss a few things.
 Like the audience and looking at lots of happy people.
 I miss Mart on the back riser with me and Paul and the laughs we had on stage.
 I miss Andy and our vocal warm up’s before the show and lots more.